telerik/fiddler-everywhere-docs/knowledge-base/how-to-view-web-session-summary.md

 The column contains the URL path, file, and query string from the request.

+### HTTP Version

+The column indicates the version of the HTTP protocol used by the session.

+- __HTTP/1.1__&mdash;Both the client and the server are communicating in HTTP/1.1.
+- __HTTP/2__&mdash;Both the client and the server are communicating in HTTP/2.
+- __HTTP/2 + HTTP/1.1__&mdash;The client uses HTTP/2 but the server response is HTTP/1.1.
+- __HTTP/1.1 + HTTP/2__&mdash;The client uses HTTP/1.1 but the server response is HTTP/2.

 ### Method

 The column indicates the HTTP method used by the request (__GET__, __POST__, and so on).
 The HTTP methods are used to set the desired action that needs to be applied to a given resource.